I am an art director and graphic designer with over 25 years of hands-on experience…

 1992–1997: Art Director, John Wiley & Sons, Hoboken, NJ

 John Wiley & Sons, a large Trade, Professional, and Educational publisher.
-Responsible for over 400 titles annually with a staff of eleven.
-Interfaced with all departments (editorial, marketing, sales) to strategize and conceptualize packaging for books of General Interest, Business, Computer/Tech, and Professional (management, technology, food, etc.).
-Personally responsible for the design of 35-40 covers annually, plus art direction of in-house staff and assigning covers to freelance designers.
+Responsible for over 400 titles annually and managing a staff of eleven.
+Interfaced with all departments (editorial, marketing, sales) to strategize and conceptualize packaging for books of General Interest, Business, Computer/Tech, and Professional.

 1988–1992: Senior Designer promoted to Art Director, Paragon House, NY